algobulls/algobulls_help_site/docs/index.md

 For further information regarding the AlgoBulls platform you can always reach out to our customer service team at <a href="mailto:support@algobulls.com">support@algobulls.com</a> OR call us on +91 8069 230 300

-!!!
+>!!!
 Note
+>
-    * If you want to perform backtesting and paper trading, you can skip this step (Mandatory for Real Trading)
+ >  * If you want to perform backtesting and paper trading, you can skip this step (Mandatory for Live Trading)
 ---
 If you're unable to trade, consider the factors listed below.
 If you believe there is another reason why your trade has not begun, please contact your relationship manager.
 Alternatively, you can [email us](mailto:support@algobulls.com)

 !!! warning
-    Even after completing the all the points mentioned above, trading might not start because of the following reasons:
+    Even after completing all of the preceding steps mentioned above, trading may not begin for the following reasons:

-    * Your broker account may not have sufficient funds
+    * Your broker account may be insufficiently funded.

-    * Any specific segment in your broker account is not yet activated.
-(This happens with new accounts, and though some brokers activate this by default, others may take 24 hours or more to do so)
+    * A particular segment in your broker account has not yet been activated (This happens with new accounts, and though some brokers activate this by default, others may take 24 hours or more to do so).

-    * Due to market volatility, your broker may have stopped taking certain order requests on some of the scripts or stock.(If any such order type with such script/stock strategies currently running in your platform account will stop showing any new orders)
+    * Due to market volatility, your broker may have stopped accepting certain order requests on some of the scripts or stocks (If any such order type with such script/stock strategy is currently running in your AlgoBulls account, new orders for the same won't be displayed).

-    * Certain order types don't work with certain brokers.
-So your binded broker account should allow those particular order to be fired
+    * Certain order types are incompatible with certain brokers.

-    * Every strategy may not run with every broker.
-This is due to permission issues at the broker end
+    * It's essential for your linked broker account to allow you to execute those orders.
+Not all strategies are accepted/allowed by every broker.
+This is because of broker permission issues.

-    * Once your trading starts, the AlgoBulls platform has no control over the brokerage charges levied by your broker.
-Please have a look at all charges on the broker side before going ahead
+    * The AlgoBulls platform has no control over the brokerage charges imposed by your broker once your trading begins.
+Before proceeding, please review all charges on the broker's end.

 !!! info
     You can help us improve this site by submitting updates on our GitHub repository.